Labrador Retriever Grooming Information

 Even if you’re the best dog owner globally, your Lab’s teeth and gums need your attention.
 Luckily, it’s not hard to keep things running smoothly.
 Start by brushing your Lab’s teeth with a soft-bristled brush two or three times every week.

 When brushing his teeth, use the gauze side of a pet-specific soft toothbrush and intersperse it with chewing on dental chew toys, like Nylabone Dura Chew bones.
-Rub a little bit of coconut oil on his teeth for even better results before giving him a treat.
+Rub a little coconut oil on his teeth for even better results before giving him a treat.
 It’ll help get any gunk off of them!

 Finally, feed him food that contains plenty of fiber and always give him fresh water when he wants to drink—both can help reduce plaque buildup on his teeth!